With a heat advisory in effect today for most of the Twin Cities and reports of a heat index of up to 105 degrees, you might want one of these:

 But if you don’t like the look of a air conditioner hanging out of your window or if you dislike reinstalling your window unit every year, getting a wall unit cut in to your house could be the answer.

-Burnt popcorn smell lingers in microwaves so badly, an office I worked in banned it from the break room.
+Burnt popcorn smell lingers in microwaves so badly, some offices ban it from break rooms.
 It’s notorious, but completely removable.

-If your microwave harbors its own dirty Pop Secrets, try this cleaning tip we got from Frigidaire (hat tip to Sarah from our Customer Service Department):
+If your microwave harbors its own dirty Pop Secrets, try this cleaning tip we got from Frigidaire.

 Microwave Odor Removal